trinodb/trino.io/_posts/2020-05-15-state-of-presto.md

 layout: post
 title:  "State of Presto"
 author: Manfred Moser
+excerpt_separator: <!--more-->
 ---

 Presto is continuing to gain adoption across many industries and use cases.
 Our community is growing rapidly and there is a lot going on, so we are taking the Presto Summit online.
 And we are starting with a State of Presto webinar with the founders of the project.

+Update:

+We had a great event with lots of questions from the audience, taking us beyond the planned time frame.
+Check out the recording to learn more:

+{% youtube sbOHn_F2M0w %}

 <!--more-->